choisant/imcalML/data_generation/instructions.md

 ### Hadronization

 The events are hadronized using Herwig7.
 If Herwig is working for production of sphalerons it should be fine to get it working for black holes as well.
+The `LHA_reader.in` file can be used as a template to see how to import a .lhe file, set the right PDF and save the output hepmc file (HepMC2!).

 ## Detector simulation

 The detector is simulated using the fast simulaton tool [Delphes](https://cp3.irmp.ucl.ac.be/projects/delphes).
-Delphes should be installed using a newer gcc.
+Delphes should be installed using a newer gcc and python 3.
 Installation instructions can be found [here](https://cp3.irmp.ucl.ac.be/projects/delphes/wiki/WorkBook/QuickTour).
 The hepmc files produced in Herwig are of the older hepmc2 format.
 Navigate to the Delphes installation folder and run the simulation:
 ```
 ./DelphesHepMC2 ./cards/delphes_card_ATLAS.tcl /path/to/storage/folder/BH_n5_M8_10000events.root  ../HerwigBuilds/BlackMax/BH_n5_M8/BH_n5_M8.hepmc
 ```